-Middle and low latitude radar and satellite observations show large current) perturbations during from the interaction of solar wind magnetospheric electric fields and the coupled system.
-There are basically four occur after solar wind driven their largest magnitudes main subauroral electrodynamic changes disturbance processes: extension convection, when the inner edge of auroral zone electric fields and of the plasma sheet and the region currents to lower geomagnetic -2 latitudes, very large (up to about (Birkeland) 100 mV/m) polarization electric configured to shield out a weaker fields penetration of electric fields of This solar wind/magnetosphere solar wind-magnetospheric origin coupling process gives rise to down to equatorial latitudes, and nearly simultaneous middle and time wind driven low storm ionospheric disturbance dynamo undershielding and overshielding electric fields. dominant processes are subauroral and midlatitudes geomagnetic) degrees storms; the last two are most high latitude important at lower during moderate and strongly prompt penetration electric fields disturbed conditions.
+satellite observations show large perturbations current) from the interaction of solar wind magnetospheric electric fields and the coupled disturbances. system.
+There are basically four occur after solar wind driven their largest magnitudes main subauroral electrodynamic changes disturbance processes: extension convection, when the inner edge of auroral zone electric fields and of the plasma sheet and the region currents to lower geomagnetic -2 latitudes, very large (up to about (Birkeland) 100 mV/m) polarization electric configured to shield out a weaker fields penetration of electric fields of This solar wind/magnetosphere solar wind-magnetospheric origin coupling process gives rise to down to equatorial latitudes, and nearly simultaneous middle and wind driven low storm time ionospheric disturbance dynamo undershielding and overshielding electric fields. dominant processes are subauroral and midlatitudes degrees geomagnetic) storms; the last two are most high latitude convection important lower at during moderate and strongly prompt penetration electric fields disturbed conditions.